Guh massacre: Massacre

 The Eritrean Defence Forces (EDF) killed 19 civilians in Guh (Eastern Tigray) on 8 May 2021.
 Most of the victims in the attack were women and young children.

 Perpetrators

 The Guardian reported the perpetrators of this massacre as being Eritrean soldiers.
 Witnesses mention that one female Eritrean soldier was leading the massacre.

 Victims

-“The Guardian” mentions 19 victims of this massacre, 16 of whom have been identified.
+The Guardian mentions 19 victims of this massacre, 16 of whom have been identified.

 Reactions

-“The Guardian” stated that this additional report of a cold-blooded killing of unarmed civilians, including young children, will add to international pressure on Ethiopian authorities for a ceasefire to stem such abuses and allow humanitarian aid into Tigray.
+The Guardian stated that this additional report of a 'cold-blooded' killing of unarmed civilians, including young children, will add to 'international pressure' on Ethiopian authorities for a ceasefire to stem such abuses and allow humanitarian aid into Tigray.

 After months of denial by the Ethiopian authorities that massacres occurred in Tigray, a joint investigation by OHCHR and the Ethiopian Human Rights Commission was announced in March 2021.

-While the Ethiopian government promised that Eritrean troops will be pulled out from Tigray, the Eritrean government denies any participation in warfare in Tigray, let alone in massacres.
+While the Ethiopian government promised that Eritrean troops would be pulled out of Tigray, the Eritrean government denies any participation in warfare or massacres in Tigray.